Ella and Stan

 My examples of my kids fighting occurs in our small family bubble.
 But what does a community do when these techniques are used on a larger scale?
 If you see someone who came forward being targeted with these behaviors in a boundary dispute and you do nothing, it is a silence that allows these behaviors to flourish.
 Over time, these behaviors discourage people from setting boundaries when they need to and deters people from coming forward with concerns.

-Numerous articles have been written on how someone can recognize and deal with abusive behaviors such as gaslighting on a personal level.
+Numerous articles have been written on how someone can recognize and deal with abusive behaviors on a personal level.
 But there is less attention given to what other people or a group can do when they witness such behaviours.
-How can a person or group support someone who is being targeted with such behaviours?
+How can a person or group support someone who is being targeted in such a way?
 How do you move from by-stander into action?
 In the following examples, I use A to indicate the person setting a boundary or coming forwards with a concern and B to indicate the person using the described behaviors.

 If you witness abusive behaviors I have listed above you can step in and: